VridhiJ/Rotorpy_GRASP/README.md

 Compatible with gymnasium = 1.0.0 <br>

+Changes to Training script and quarotor environment <br>
+- training script should run for different scenarios:
+  1. No wind
+  2. Ground Truth Wind
+  3. IMU
+- Made quadrotor environment compatible to handle different training and evaluation scenarios.
 Automate the evaluation <br>
 - automated the periodic evaluation of model while training to see how our model reacts to different conditions without having to wait for training to complete.
 - left to user discretion on how frequent the evaluation should be. sped up the auto evaluation by reducing the time for tracking 10 agents